ChaiBapchya/books/README.md

 1. Bursts

 ## Miscellaneous
+1. The Hard Thing About Hard Things - Book by Ben Horowitz
-1. Beyond Freedom and Dignity by B.F.
+2. Beyond Freedom and Dignity by B.F.
 Skinner
 2. How to talk to anyone (92 lil tricks for big success in relationships) Leil Lowndes
-3. Zero To One by Peter Thiel
 5. "Quiet: The Power of Introverts in a World That Can’t Stop Talking" by Susan Cain.
 6. how to stop worrying and start living dale carnegie
-7. how to win friends and influence people
+7. how to win friends and influence people dale carnegie
 8. The Power of Your Subconscious Mind Paperback – Dr. Joseph murphy
 9. When Breath Becomes Air - Paul Kalanithi
 11. Emotional Agility - Susan David